elangovana/publish-btdfBiztalkApplication/README.md

       #publish-BTDFBiztalkApplication –verbose

-##EXAMPLE 6  - To see more details, get-help
+##EXAMPLE 6  - To see more details, get help!

          get-help publish-BTDFBiztalkApplication -full